Your Child’s First Visit to the Dentist

 • Make it an enjoyable outing!

 Any questions about your first visit?
-Please give us a call at High Point Office Phone Number 336-886-1747!
+Please give us a call at North Point Dental Associates Phone Number 336-886-1747!